 Mixing Modafinil and Alcohol

 No one should practice mixing Modafinil with alcohol.
-However, the jury is still out on the actual effects from combining both substances.
+However, the jury is still out on the actual effects of combining both substances.

-A healthy person taking Modafinil to get cognitive enhancing effects may experience blackouts.
+A healthy person taking Modafinil to get cognition-enhancing effects may experience blackouts.
 So, the impact on someone who might have a health condition could be quite different.
 Additionally, some people get a heightened tolerance for alcohol.
 This may cause them to drink more than usual without feeling drunk.

 Alcohol and Modafinil have opposite effects on chemistry in the brain.
 It is safer not to mix the two.
-The overall effects from a person combining both substances can be unpredictable.
+The overall effects of a person combining both substances can be unpredictable.

 Compassionate Treatment for Modafinil and Alcohol Addiction